tannerjared/MRI_Guide/Home.md

 # ccmake ../ANTs
 ```

-* Go into cmake and type “c” and then “g”  then exit back to the
+* Go into cmake and type “c” and then “g”  to exit back to the
-terminal
+terminal:

 ```
 #!console